The history of Bergen-Belsen

 From August 1941

-A Secrect state police, Gestapo task force carries out "selections" among the prisoners of war.
-At least 500 Jews and political functionaries are transported to Sachsenhausen concentration camp and murdered there.
+A Gestapo (Secrect state police) task force carries out ‘selections’ amongst the prisoners of war.
+At least 500 Jews and political functionaries are transported to the Sachsenhausen concentration camp, where they are murdered.

 • April 1943

-The Wehrmacht cedes the southern part of the camp site to the Schutzstaffel SS ("Protection Squadron"), which sets up an "exchange camp" there.
-Jewish prisoners were to be held hostage here so that they could be exchanged for Germans interned abroad.
+The Wehrmacht hands over the southern section of the camp complex to the SS, which establishes an ‘exchange camp’ there.
+This camp is intended to hold Jewish prisoners as hostages to be exchanged for Germans interned abroad.
 The exchange camp is part of the National Socialist concentration camp system.

-The Prisoner of War hospital in the northern part of the camp grounds remains in operation under the direction of the "Wehrmacht" (German armed forces).
+The POW military hospital in the northern section of the camp complex remains under the control of the Wehrmacht.

 June 1943